Retinal vasculopathy with cerebral leukoencephalopathy and systemic manifestations

 RVCL-S is an autosomal dominant disorder caused by C-terminal frameshift mutations in the three prime repair exonuclease 1 (TREX1) gene, located on the short arm of chromosome 3 1,2,6,7.
 The TREX1 gene normally encodes for a DNA exonuclease that is involved in removing unnecessary nucleotides from DNA 1,2,6,7.
 Furthermore, the TREX1 gene also plays a role in protein glycosylation 9.
 It is unclear which of these functions (perhaps both) is important to lose in the development of RVCL-S.

-Affected tissue, such as cerebral white matter, demonstrate ischaemia, necrosis, and dystrophic calcifications, with accompanying vasculopathy 1,7.
+Affected tissue, such as cerebral white matter, demonstrate ischemia, necrosis, and dystrophic calcifications, with accompanying vasculopathy 1,7.
 This vasculopathy, affecting primarily small to medium sized vessels, manifests as fibrinoid vascular necrosis or thickened hyalinised vessels, notably without evidence of vasculitis 1,7.
 In the brain, the leptomeninges, extraparenchymal vasculature, and the cortical grey matter vessels are typically spared 1,7.

 Neuroimaging features have been most commonly described 1,2,6.